Individual investors are nervous about the stock market and the possibility of a recession.

 President Donald Trump is increasingly critical of the Federal Reserve and Chairman Jerome Powell for refusing to cut interest rates rapidly enough.
 He wants to place the blame for any recession and falling stock prices on the central bank and not on the trade war with China.

 It remains unclear to what extent the Fed will capitulate to pressure from the President and heed recession warnings from the bond market, where yields remain inverted.

 The U.S. economy will be a major issue in the 2020 election, and perhaps the deciding factor.

-That is why the President has done an about face on monetary policy.
-Prior to the 2016 election, Trump lambasted the Fed for intentionally trying to boost Barack Obama and Hillary Clinton and for blowing bubbles in the markets.
+That is why the President has done an about-face on monetary policy.
+Before the 2016 election, Trump lambasted the Fed for intentionally trying to boost Barack Obama and Hillary Clinton and for blowing bubbles in the markets.

 Trump installed Jerome Powell as Fed Chair in February 2018.
 The FOMC continued the cycle of rate hikes that had begun under Janet Yellen.
 In less than a year, rates increased 4 more times.

 The President began criticizing Powell when the stock markets cratered late last year.
 As the incumbent worried about re-election in 2020, he continues to bash his Fed Chairman and the FOMC for failing to provide stimulus.